Using the Python SDK

 ```

 Both packages share the same codebase and API.
-Code written with `roboflow-slim` works identically with the full `roboflow` package.
+Code written against `roboflow-slim` works identically against the full `roboflow` package - drop the lighter dependency where you don't need image visualization.

 ### Microsoft Visual C++ Instructions